History of British Airways: 1970s: Consolidation and Concorde

-1980s: Privatisation and dirty tricks
+1980s: Privatisation

 As British Airways headed towards privatisation, Sir John King hired Colin Marshall as CEO in 1983.
 King was credited with transforming the loss-making giant into one of the most profitable air carriers in the world, boldly claiming to be "The World's Favourite Airline", while many other large airlines struggled.
 The airline's fleet and route map were overhauled in the early years of King's tenure, with brand and advertising experts being recruited to change the airline's image.
 Over 23,000 jobs were shed in the early 1980s, though King managed the considerable trick of boosting staff morale and modernising operations at the same time.
 Offering generous inducements for staff to leave led to record losses of £545 million, to the cost of taxpayers but to the benefit of the future privatised company.

 At Marshall's direction, the airline consolidated most of its long-haul operations in 1986, including Concorde services, at the newly constructed Heathrow Terminal 4.
 Terminal 4 would remain as BA's hub at Heathrow Airport for the next 22 years.
 Due in part to a recession and rising fuel prices, aircraft such as the Hawker Siddeley Trident, Vickers Super VC10 and Boeing 707 were quickly phased out of service, and planes such as the Boeing 737 were acquired in their place.
 In an effort to increase the use of the operational Concorde fleet, King allowed the planes to be chartered for special services.
 Concorde services to Singapore in cooperation with Singapore Airlines began, in addition to a service to Miami by 1984.
 In the 1980s, British Airways regarded Concorde as its flagship, both prestigious and profitable.